SCLOUD-PTE-LTD/docs/private-cloud/user-guide/nat.md

 - Name/Comment: The name and remark information of the NAT gateway.
 - VPC network: The VPC network served by the NAT gateway, that is, the NAT gateway provides SNAT and DNAT services only for the resources in the selected VPC, and only supports adding resources belonging to the VPC network as the source address of the SNAT rule and the destination address of the DNAT rule.
 - Subnet: The subnet where the NAT gateway instance is located, it is generally recommended to choose a subnet with a sufficient number of available IPs.
-- Internet IP: The public IP address used by the NAT gateway address, and the resources bound to the VPC network access the Internet or the IDC physical network through the external IP address bound to the NAT gateway.
+- External IP: The public IP address used by the NAT gateway address, and the resources bound to the VPC network access the Internet or the IDC physical network through the external IP address bound to the NAT gateway.
 - Security Group: The security group used by the public IP address of the NAT gateway to control the traffic that can enter the NAT gateway.
 (2) After selecting and configuring the above information, you can select the purchase quantity and payment method, confirm the order amount, and click "Buy Now" to create a NAT gateway:
 - Purchase quantity: Create NAT gateway instances in batches according to the selected configuration and parameters, and only one NAT gateway instance can be created at a time.